Biography:

-Jon Hegglund spent his earliest years moving around the United States before settling in the San Francisco Bay Area at the age of eight.
-He received his BA, MA, and PhD from the University of California, Santa Barbara, leaving the coastal paradise in 1998.
+Jon Hegglund received his BA, MA, and PhD from the University of California, Santa Barbara.
 He then taught for four years at Central Connecticut State University in New Britain, CT, before coming to WSU in 2002.

-Hegglund teaches undergraduate courses in modernist and contemporary narrative, literary theory, and film and new media studies.
-His graduate seminars have included “Anthropocene Literature and Culture,” “New Theories of Narrative,” “Nonhuman Modernisms,” “Modernism and Film,” and “Theories of Space and Place in Literature and Culture.”
+Hegglund teaches courses in 20th and 21st-century narrative, critical theory, and environmental humanities.
+His graduate seminars have included “Anthropocene Narrative,” “New Theories of Narrative,” “Nonhuman Modernisms,” “Modernism and Film,” and “Theories of Space and Place in Literature and Culture.”

 Books